geographiclib/geographiclib/GeographicLib/00README.txt

   * Use invf = 0 to mean a sphere in constructors to some classes.

   * The makefile creates a library and includes an install target.

+  * Rename Geographic::ECEF to Geographic::Geocentric, ECEFConvert to
+    CartConvert

 Changes between 2009-02 and 2009-01 versions: